Improper coloring of graphs with no odd clique minor: Abstract

 \section{Abstract}

 As a strengthening of Hadwiger's conjecture, Gerards and Seymour conjectured that every graph with no odd $K_t$ minor is $(t-1)$-colorable.
 We prove two weaker variants of this conjecture.
 Firstly, we show that for each $t \geq 2$, every graph with no odd $K_t$ minor has a partition of its vertex set into $6t-9$ sets $V_1, \dots, V_{6t-9}$ such that each $V_i$ induces a subgraph of bounded maximum degree.
-Secondly, we prove that for each $t \geq 2$, every graph with no odd $K_t$ minor has a partition of its vertex set into $10t-13$ sets $V_1, \dots, V_{10t-13}$ such that each $V_i$ induces a subgraph with no large component.
-The second theorem improves a result of Kawarabayashi (2008), which states that the vertex set can be partitioned into $496t$ such sets.
+Secondly, we prove that for each $t \geq 2$, every graph with no odd $K_t$ minor has a partition of its vertex set into $10t-13$ sets $V_1, \dots, V_{10t-13}$ such that each $V_i$ induces a subgraph with components of bounded size.
+The second theorem improves a result of Kawarabayashi (2008), which states that the vertex set can be partitioned into $496t$ such sets.\\